 4. Beneficiaries and Participants

-- 1,119 women and girls who were victims of violence received services and care.
+- 364 women and girls who were victims of violence received direct services and care.

-- 153 survivors of violence participated in “Survivor Exchange” sessions in 5 refugee camps, and embraced the solidarity of their peers.
+- 1,377 survivors of violence participated in “Survivor Exchange” sessions in 7 refugee camps and 3 sites in Karen State, and embraced the solidarity of their peers.

-- 1,170 people working to provide services in the community received training.
-They are the KWO leaders in every site, and this project’s staff, and other local leaders or service providers.
-Each person attended least once, and for many individuals more frequently.
+- 1,250 people working to provide services in the community received training.
+These were the KWO leaders in every site, this project’s staff, and other local leaders or service providers.

-- More than 7,000 people attended special events for “Stop Violence Against Women Day” on November 25th, and countless others took part in activities organised in every site during the “16 Days of Activism Campaign”.
+- More than 10,000 people attended special events and awareness raising activities for “Stop Violence Against Women Day” on November 25th and during the “16 Days of Activism Campaign”.

-- 357 local leaders participated in 16 separate SGBV community co-ordination meetings organised by KWO.
-They are members of the justice system, or local governance, healthworkers, and teachers.
+- 954 local leaders participated in 36 separate SGBV community co-ordination meetings organized by KWO.
+They were members of the justice system, local governance, health workers, and teachers.

 5. Main Activities